 The long-term goal of the program is to encourage students to consider careers in the field of aging research.
 Not only do these students receive a wonderful experience immersed within a research setting and learning about the aging process, they are awarded stipends for their efforts.
 At the conclusion of the summer, students must reflect on their experience by writing an essay and giving a formal presentation to their peers, faculty mentors, and family members.

-- Completely fill out this 2-page Student Application, including a
+- Completely fill out this 2-page Application Form HSSTAR_2019_application.docx, including a

 Personal Statement as described on the second page of this document